Help Save Sharks!

 Sharks mature late in life.
 Many do not start reproducing until they are 10 years or older, and many species give birth to only a few young.
 Consequently, many don’t reproduce quickly enough to keep up with the intense level of fishing and accidental bycatch.

-Sharks are unreasonably feared by people.
+Sharks are unreasonably feared by people

 In today’s world, we are constantly subjected to stereotypical characterizations of sharks in the media that promote fear and loathing.
 In reality, our chances of being attacked by a shark are very small compared to other dangers.
 It’s estimated that for every fatal shark attack, up to 25 million sharks are killed by humans.
 Fatalities due to sharks average less than one person per year in the United States and are usually due to mistaken identity.
 Swimmers and surfers appear similar in shape to seals, sea lions, and turtles -- the primary diet of some sharks -- when seen from below.

-URGE CONGRESS TO PROTECT SHARKS.
+you can URGE CONGRESS TO PROTECT SHARKS

-Washington state has played a key role in the protection of sharks and is one of eight states that have banned the sale and trade of shark fin products.
+Washington state has played a key role in the protection of sharks and is one of nine states that have banned the sale and trade of shark fin products.
 But there is still an urgent need for responsible management and monitoring at the national, regional, and international levels to prevent the extinction of shark species.
 Tell your representatives in Congress that you want stronger laws protecting sharks.

 SHARKS ARE BEAUTIFUL...